SFO - BCN

 The average price of all round-trip flights from San Francisco to Barcelona-El Prat Airport clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Barcelona-El Prat on a Tuesday and more expensive on a Friday.
-On your return trip to San Francisco, you should consider flying back on a Friday, and avoid Wednesdays for better deals.
+On your return trip to San Francisco, you should consider flying back on a Friday, and avoid Sundays for better deals.

 What is the cheapest month to fly from San Francisco to Barcelona-El Prat Airport?